Dudrie/kotlin-hamster/README.md

 a working hamster game.
 It also contains the game engine which controls the game state through commands that get executed.

+## oop

+Implements an external object-oriented API which can be used by students in solving their exercises.
+It contains several wrapper classes which provide a simpler API to change the game state instead of manually executing the game commands.

+## functional

+Implements an external imperative API which can be used by students in solving their exercises.
+This module wraps all the API code from the `:oop` in functions therefore creating an API which does not need any object-oriented concepts.

 ## ui

 Implements a basic UI using [Compose for Desktop][compose-for-desktop] representing the current game state.
 It also contains the needed assets and resources for a hamster game.

-## main

-Implements an external object-oriented API which can be used by students in solving their exercises.
-It contains several wrapper classes which provide a simpler API to change the game state instead of manually executing the game commands.

-## imperative

-Implements an external imperative API which can be used by students in solving their exercises.
-This module wraps all the API code from the `main` in functions therefore creating an API which does not need any object-oriented concepts.

-## imperative-de

-A translation of the `imperative` module's API into the german language so students can use functions with german names to control the hamster.

 ## editor